 Pets may not stay in the Marin Headlands Hostel, including inside parked vehicles.
 Service animals are allowed, obviously.
 Just inform the front desk when making the reservation.

-More on places to stay in San Francisco
+Other places to stay in San Francisco

 San Francisco hotels, hostels, and budget accommodations are plentiful.
-Browse through below for options and rates.

 If you are looking for a Couchsurfing host in San Francisco, check out our Couchsurfing tips.
 They’ll help you create or improve your profile, write requests, and be a great guest.